codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

 The Version attribute specifies the location for version information for the applications in the Product.
 The application version is displayed in the  Environments, Products, and GitOps Apps dashboards.

-The Version attribute n the Promotion Settings/Template is defined using a [JSON path expression](#json-path-expressions-for-files-and-attributes).
+The Version attribute is defined using a [JSON path expression](#json-path-expressions-for-files-and-attributes).
 It is relative to the `spec.source.repoURL` and `spec.source.path` attributes defined in the source application's configuration manifest.

+DIAGRAM

 For example:
 `$.appVersion` and `chart.yaml` configured for Version indicates that the version is extracted from the `appVersion` field in the specified file, `chart.yaml`.
-Codefresh goes to the application manifest configuration to get the repo URL and the path to the
+Codefresh retrieves the repo URL and the path to the file from the application manifest.

-If the version is either not displayed in the dashboards, or if the incorrect version is displayed, it could be because Codefresh could not find the values in the `repoURL` and `path`.
+If the version is either not displayed in the dashboards, or if the version displayed is incorrect, it could be because Codefresh could not find the values in the `repoURL` and `path`.
 Verify that the Source settings for the application correspond to the Version attribute in the Product's Promotion Settings.

 ### Examples of version attributes

+You can extract version information from different attributes, ensuring it aligns with your deployment and business requirements.

 {::nomarkdown}
 <table>